Asteski/WinMac/README.md

 Please support creators however you can for their wonderful work!

+> [!NOTE]
-Keep in mind that StartAllBack is not a free software and requires license to run permanently.
+> Keep in mind that StartAllBack is not a free software and requires license to run permanently.
 Free version will stop working after 100 days.

 WinMac is not planned to be used for business/earning purposes.
 If you're not okay with me using your software by installing it (using Winget) with Powershell deployment script, please let me know.